-Reduce or eliminate decision drag at cross-boundary seams when you cannot compel partners to align.
+Reduce or eliminate decision drag at the Sovereign Seam: the exact cross-boundary friction point where you cannot compel partners to align.

 This lab surfaces the seam risk you are currently paying for invisibly, then crystallizes it into decision rights, pause authority, and a sponsor-ready brief.